PyGreSQL/PyGreSQL/docs/contents/pgdb/adaptation.rst

     >>> cur.execute('select 42::int4').fetchone()[0]
     42.0

-Note that the connections cache typecast functions, so you may need to reopen the database connection, or reset the cache of the connection to make this effective, using the following command::
+Note that the connections cache the typecast functions, so you may need to reopen the database connection, or reset the cache of the connection to make this effective, using the following command::